msedalatzadeh/AlgoTrading/README.md

 ## 📜 License

 This repository is licensed under the MIT License.
 You can find the full license text in the LICENSE file.

-This version ensures the entire document uses proper Markdown syntax for headings, code blocks, lists, and other elements.
-Let me know if there are more changes you’d like!